The Broken Windows Theory Applies to Technical Debt: Method

 We will end this section by pointing out that the measured personal characteristics are \emph{not} randomized and that we can not, and will not, claim causality of any effects estimated for them.
-They could have numerous unmeasured ancestor variables in common with the dependent variable, creating causal backdoors that we could not have blocked.
+They could have numerous unmeasured ancestor variables in common with the dependent variable, creating causal backdoors that we can't block.